SaigaGentil/Bachelor-s-Thesis-CEaM-LaTeX/README.md

-# Bachelor's of Science in Computer Engineering and Mechatronics Thesis
+# Bachelor's of Science in Computer Engineering and Mechatronics LaTeX Thesis

 ---